jltwheeler/git-pulse/README.md

 2. Set up your GitHub authentication token.
 Go to [this link](https://github.com/settings/tokens/new) to set up a token for your account.

-3. Set up your initial configuration by running `gpulse config` , and follow the interactive wizard.
+3. Set up your initial configuration by running `gpulse init` , and follow the interactive wizard.

 <!-- USAGE EXAMPLES -->